hotwire-django/turbo-django/doc/source/tutorial/part_3.rst

 Introducing the ``turbo-frame`` tag
 ===================================

 **<turbo-frame>** Turbo Frames allow parts of the page to be updated on request.
-Each turbo-frame must have a unique id so that new content knows where to position the incoming content.
+Each turbo-frame must have an id that is shared between the parent frame, and the elements that will be loaded into the frame.

 .. note::
     Be sure to read the `official documentation of Turbo Frames <https://turbo.hotwired.dev/handbook/frames>`_.